Understanding Australia’s October 31 Tax Deadline and Penalties

 - Paper returns: While still a valid option, paper submissions take significantly longer, often up to fifty business days to process.

-- Tax agents: Engaging a registered tax agent affords additional advantages, including extended deadlines and professional guidance in navigating complex tax situations.
+- Tax agents: Engaging a registered tax agent before October 31 affords additional advantages, including an extended lodgment date, generally 15 May the following year for clients not required earlier under the agent lodgment program, plus professional guidance in navigating complex tax situations.

 Processing Times and Refund Expectations